lastcoolnameleft/aks-ctf/docs/narrative.md

 User Activity (Red):
   * connect to cluster through public endpoint exposed in A1
   * deploy bitcoin miner using SA token
-  * use the cluster principal to push a containmenated image to the ACR (webshell)
+  * use the ACR creds (stored as k8s secret) to push a containmenated image to the ACR (webshell)

 Blue team is sad to rediscover that a miner is back on the cluster.
 They remove the miner and further secure cluster with policy.